ibm-cloud-docs/openshift/openshift_storage_odf_vpc.md

 1. Enable the `openshift-data-foundation` add-on.
 If you also want to deploy ODF and create your storage cluster from the CLI, you can specify the `"odfDeploy=true"` flag.
 If you want to override any of the default parameters, specify the `--param "key=value"` flag for each parameter you want to override.
 If you don't want to create your storage cluster when you enable the add-on, you can enable the add-on first, then create your storage cluster later by creating a CRD.

-    **Example command for deploying the ODF add-on only**:
+    Example command for deploying the ODF add-on only.
     ```sh
     ibmcloud oc cluster addon enable openshift-data-foundation -c <cluster_name> --version <version>
     ```
     {: pre}

-    **Example command for deploying the ODF and creating a storage cluster with the default configuration parameters**:
+    Example command for deploying the ODF and creating a storage cluster with the default configuration parameters.
     ```sh
     ibmcloud oc cluster addon enable openshift-data-foundation -c <cluster_name> --version <version> --param "odfDeploy=true"
     ```
     {: pre}

-    **Example command for deploying the ODF and creating a storage cluster while overriding the `osdSize` parameter**:
+    Example command for deploying the ODF and creating a storage cluster while overriding the `osdSize` parameter.
     ```sh
     ibmcloud oc cluster addon enable openshift-data-foundation -c <cluster_name> --version <version> --param "odfDeploy=true" --param "osdSize=500Gi"
     ```